Sasha-hk/STETI/README.md

-# Source code on STETI
+# Source code of STETI

 Source code of Sambir collage of economics and information technologies